Frank Vessels

 Frank "Scoop" Vessels III (1952 – August 11, 2010) was an American off-road truck racer, winner of the 1977 Baja 1000 desert off-road race.
 He was sponsored by BFGoodrich Tires.
 Vessels was a participant in the formation of the NASCAR Craftsman Truck Series in 1994.

-Frank earned the nickname "Scoop" from hanging around his grandfather's horse stalls as a kid.
+Vessels earned the nickname "Scoop" from hanging around his grandfather's horse stalls as a kid.

 Off-road racing

 Vessels attained more than thirty off-road victories throughout his career, with at least one in every major off-road event.
 He was a four-time SCORE class champion.
 In 1974 Frank was named the "SCORE Rookie of the Year," and the "Off-Roadsman of the Year" by SCORE International in 1978.
 One of his most important wins was at the 1977 Baja 1000.
 He won the event again in 1988.

 Sponsors

 BFGoodrich sponsored Vessels beginning in 1977, when it to help develop its new radial truck tires.
 He helped BFGoodrich develop other off-road tires such as the Radial T/A. With these new developments, off-road racing was able to move away from using tractor tires to using tires specifically designed for off-road racing.